PoemaIX/KSKB-IX/docs/index-en.md

 To date, no other IX operates this way.
 Even though these technologies exist, why aren't they being used?
 As an experimental IX, there is no reason not to utilize all of them.

-This IX provides OSI Layer 2 Ethernet Switching service.
+This IX provides OSI Layer 2 Ethernet Switching service with MTU **1422**.
 For the switching network, we refer to `IX LAN`, `IX peering LAN` or `Peering LAN` in the following sections.

 PeeringDB: [https://www.peeringdb.com/ix/3792](https://www.peeringdb.com/ix/3792)
 IXPDB: [https://ixpdb.euro-ix.net/en/ixpdb/ixp/1061/](https://ixpdb.euro-ix.net/en/ixpdb/ixp/1061/)